 P1/P2 involving data without Personal Identifiable Information (PII)—P1 being public and P2 internal.

-P3/P4 categories deal with data containing PII, necessitating a Security Plan, where P3 is classified as sensitive and P4 as confidential.
+P3/P4 categories deal with data containing PII, necessitating a Data Security Plan, where P3 is classified as sensitive and P4 as confidential.

 By default, the systems we build and manage at UCR Research Computing are designed to comply with the UC IS-3 policy at the P2 level, ensuring a robust foundation for data security and integrity.
 While our infrastructure supports projects up to P4 level, accommodating the highest levels of data sensitivity, it is important to note that we do not support the handling of US classified data.